Sleepless-Development/sleepless_inventory_addons/dragCraft/dragCraft.md

 - `duration`: The duration in milliseconds for the craft to complete.
 - `result`: An array of objects representing the resulting items after the craft.
 Each object should have a `name` property specifying the item's name and an `amount` property indicating the quantity obtained.
 - `costs`: A table that specifies the amount of both items needed to perform the craft and whether they should be removed upon completion.
 Each item is represented as a key-value pair, where the key is the item's name and the value is a table with `need` and `remove` properties.
-The `need` property specifies the required quantity, and the `remove` property indicates whether the item should be removed from the inventory upon completion.
+The `need` property specifies the required quantity or durability removal amount if between 0.0 and 1.0, and the `remove` property indicates whether the item should be removed from the inventory upon completion.

 You can add as many different item/amount pairs to the `result` array as desired, allowing for multiple items to be obtained from a single craft.